-The City of Tampa has commissioned many murals for the city over the past few years, many that depict the history of the community.
-Below is an overview of the City's murals, grouped by neighborhood: Ybor, Downtown, East Tampa / Sulphur Springs, West Tampa.
+The City of Tampa has commissioned many murals for the city over the past few years, many of which depict the history of the community.
+Below is an overview of the City's murals, grouped by neighborhood: Ybor, Downtown, East Tampa / Sulphur Springs, and West Tampa.

 How do I commission a mural for my property?

 Are you interested in having a mural painted on your property or in your neighborhood, but don’t know where to start?
 Please visit the Mural Process page developed by the City of Tampa Planning and Development Department and the Art Programs Division to get you started.